Confidentiality & Privacy Statement

 You have specific rights regarding your personal data:

-• Right to Erasure: You may request deletion of your data.
-This is subject to our legal/insurance obligations to retain health records for the periods stated in Section 4.
+Right to Erasure: You may request deletion of your data.
+This is subject to our legal/insurance obligations to retain health records for the periods stated in Section 4; therefore, core therapeutic records cannot be deleted upon request before those periods expire.

 7. Internal Complaints Procedure (DUAA Mandatory)